EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 * [Section 1.
 Run TensorFlow Lite Object Detection Models on the Raspberry Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md#part-1---how-to-set-up-and-run-tensorflow-lite-object-detection-models-on-the-raspberry-pi)
 * Section 2.
 Run Edge TPU Object Detection Models on the Raspberry Pi Using the Coral USB Accelerator

 This repository also includes scripts for running the TFLite and Edge TPU models on images, videos, or webcam/Picamera feeds.
-I

 ## Section 1 - How to Set Up and Run TensorFlow Lite Object Detection Models on the Raspberry Pi